The Mysterious Jaeger-LeCoultre Memovox cal. 601 – the Story of the Rarest and Most Unusual JLC Memovox Watch

 The first Memovox movement was designated as caliber 489 (later 489/1), and just two years later, JLC introduced its successor, the caliber 814.
 Somewhere in between, however, came the hero of today’s article – the caliber 601.

-Before continuing, allow me a brief detour.
-To better understand the story ahead, it is necessary to mention some interesting details regarding the sale of JLC watches in the USA.
-Due to the high import duties imposed by the United States after World War II to protect its domestic industry, JLC decided to operate in the U.S. market under a different brand name – LeCoultre.
-For the U.S. market, cases were sourced locally, and only movements were imported from Switzerland, with final assembly taking place in the United States.
-The marketing and sales of LeCoultre watches were handled by Longines-Vacheron.
+Before we continue, allow me a brief detour.
+To better understand the story ahead, it’s important to mention a few interesting details about the sale of JLC watches in the United States.
+Due to high import duties imposed by the U.S. government after World War II – designed to protect domestic industry – JLC chose to operate in the American market under a different brand name: LeCoultre.
+For the U.S. market, watch cases were sourced locally, while only the movements were imported from Switzerland.
+Final assembly took place in the United States.
+Marketing and sales of LeCoultre watches were handled by Longines-Wittnauer.

-Movements made for the U.S. market also had to be marked according to U.S. regulations.
-The movement had to clearly display the manufacturer’s name, movement designation, and the number of jewels.
-On LeCoultre Memovox movements, all this information was engraved on the top plate.
-In contrast, JLC movements produced for other markets typically featured only the Jaeger-LeCoultre inscription on the top plate, while the movement designation was placed on the edge of the movement (which often also appeared on LeCoultre versions), and the number of jewels was usually not indicated.
+By contrast, JLC movements produced for other markets typically featured only the Jaeger-LeCoultre inscription on the top plate.
+The movement designation was usually placed on the edge of the movement (a detail that sometimes appeared on LeCoultre versions as well), and the number of jewels was often omitted.

 814 mark on the edge